ComHem/sermo-event-api/sermo-bundle.md

 ## Platforms

-Sermo supports multiple platforms or chat _channels_ for each brand.
-For example, comhem has a support platform, a sales platform and a save platform.
+Sermo supports multiple platforms for each brand.
+For example, Tele2 can have a support platform, a sales platform and a save platform.
 The platform indicates to Sermo _how_ the customer entered the chat.

 Ask the Sermo team which platforms are setup for your brand.